 In general, shares awarded, and any right to vote such shares and to receive dividends thereon, may not be sold, assigned or in any way transferred during the restriction period applicable to such shares.
 During the restriction period, the recipient has all other rights of a stockholder, including, but not limited to, the right to receive dividends and vote such shares.
-Accordingly, in connection with the Distribution, each employee, including employees who will be employed by Harrah's Entertainment immediately after the Distribution bate, holding shares of Promus restricted stock on the Distribution Record Date will be entitled to receive the Distribution of PHC Common Stock with respect to his or her shares of restricted Promus Common Stock.
+Accordingly, in connection with the Distribution, each employee, including employees who will be employed by Harrah's Entertainment immediately after the Distribution as well as those who will be employed by PHC immediately after the Distribution Date, holding shares of Promus restricted stock on the Distribution Record Date will be entitled to receive the Distribution of PHC Common Stock with respect to his or her shares of restricted Promus Common Stock.
 Such shares of PHC Common Stock will not be restricted since each holder of shares of restricted stock is entitled to the same rights as other stockholders.